wojnar48/thanks/README.md

 - [ ] On hit game ends and winner is declared

 ### Technologies
+- nativeDOM methods for DOM manipulation and event triggering
 - `JavaScript` for game logic
 - `Easeljs` to assist in rendering elements
-- `Browserify` to bundle js files.
+- `webpack` to bundle js files.

 ### Implementation Timeline